Table of Contents

 From the coastal vernacular designs of Kanyakumari to the intricate carpets of Kashmir, and from the carved arches of Rajasthan to the Dravidian temples of Karnataka, Athangudi tiles of Chettinad, and the wooden pillars of Kerala-every region contributes uniquely to the artistry and symbolism of traditional Indian interiors.

 The Indian traditional living room is all about warmth and a sense of cultural rootedness.
 The focal points would be statement wooden sofas, diwan with intricate carving or even a jhula would suffice to serve the purpose.
 The artistry of the entire space is enhanced by adding temple bells,hand-painted murals.
 Block printed curtains and richly patterned curtains add layers of texture.
 Carefully chosen antique interior design pieces-such as carved chests, brass lamps, or vintage cabinets—act as conversational accents, making the living room not just a space for gathering but also a reflection of timeless Indian aesthetics.
 Block printed curtains and richly patterned curtains add layers of texture.
+Many homes today blend these elements with modern layouts, especially in urban spaces like Bangalore.

 A traditional Indian dining room paves way to celebrate togetherness and craftsmanship.
 To start with, a solid teak or rosewood dining table with intricate carvings or inlay work sets the tone of tradition.
 The chairs can be upholstered in earthy fabrics to complement the richness of the wood.
 Walls can be accentuated with Tanjore paintings, Madhubani art, or decorative brass plates.
 To bring in more depth, niches or archways framed in carved wood add architectural character.
 For lighting, statement brass chandeliers or hanging lanterns make a striking focal point while creating a warm, inviting ambience.